 If you think business-wise you might want to consider that there are always two types of spendings a company has to issue: Spendings in the profit center and spendings in the cost center.
 This means some costs are to maintain the project, to have it run and keep it stable (like the costs for legal or administration stuff) and some spendings are there to generate growth and increase the revenue, like for marketing.
 The profit center should have allocated more funds than the cost center.

 “Yes, Ashton Kutcher is part of our team!” – The ICO Team Evaluation

 Besides the images as a first step, you need to check their team to see if they’re legit.
-The most valuable ICOs have a group of dedicated members that are ready to work their projects to completion.
+The most valuable ICOs have a group of dedicated members that are ready to work on their projects to completion.
 Personally, I worked with one ICO in the past – and hell, this is stretching.
-For the ICO phase, the most teams become steady overnighters and work there ass off to get the job done.
+For the ICO phase, most teams become steady overnighters and work their asses off to get the job done.

 The ICO needs to have a clear goal and a team that’s willing to help it get there.
 You want to make sure that the team you’re looking for is there to stay and ready to make the ICO gain in value.

 And the team must have a vision.
 They can’t walk away when problems arise on their platform.
 They should have someone in their PR that knows what their team is doing and effectively help the team receive a good amount of publicity.